etoews/a-restful-adventure/design/use-cases.md

     4a1.
 Game remembers the last location of the Player's character.
     4a2.
 Game resumes at step (1) when Player returns.

 4b.
-Player tries to cheet by teleporting to a room to which there is no
+Player tries to cheat by teleporting to a room to which there is no
     doorway:

     4b1.
 Game denies the request.